-Contact Point Martin.sondergaard@innofond.dk Funding commitment 1M Euro Anticipated number of projects to be funded by the funding partner 5 Maximum funding per awarded project/per partner 300,000 Euro to one partner or 500,000 Euro total if more DK- partners in one project (but still maximum 300,000 Euro each).
-Danish universities, companies, industry organisations, local/regional governments, research organisations and NGOs.
+Contact Point Martin.sondergaard@innofond.dk Funding commitment 1M Euro Anticipated number of projects to be funded by the funding partner 5 Maximum funding per awarded project/per partner 300,000 Euro to one partner or 500,000 Euro total if more DK-partners in one project (but still maximum 300,000 Euro each).
+Eligibility of a partner as a beneficiary institution Danish universities, companies, industry organisations, local/regional governments, research organisations and NGOs.
 Eligible topics Please refer to IFD guidelines.
-Eligible type of research and TRL Please refer to IFD guidelines .
-Submission of the proposal at national/regional level www.e-grant.dk Additional oligibility critoria Please refer to IFD guidelines .
+Eligible type of research and TRL d Please refer to IFD guidelines .
+Submission of the proposal at national/regional level www.e-grant.dk Additional eligibility criteria for the funding agency Please refer to IFD guidelines .